andycarlberg/andycarlberg.com/src/content/posts/architecture-resilience-aoc-2025-day3.md

 * **Optimal Time Complexity:** The reliance on the single-pass **greedy algorithm** ensured the complexity remained linear, **O(N)**.
-* Any additional changes would provide minimal benefit and reduce the clarity unless I'm very familiar with JavaScript's idiosyncrasies.
+* Any additional changes would provide minimal benefit and reduce the clarity unless you're very familiar with JavaScript's idiosyncrasies.

 ---